T Levels (Technical levels) have arrived in Newbury

 They fit perfectly with our “Careers not Courses” focus and bring employers to the forefront of the design, implementation and progression destination for students.

-Student study hours increase significantly from the average 540 hours previously offered to approximately 1,800 hours over the two years (including the industry placement).
+Student study hours are approximately 1,800 over two years (including the industry placement).
 The industry placement element is 315 hours (approx. 45 days), ensuring it is much more meaningful to the student and employer.
-The industry placement timing may differ depending on the qualification; some may opt for a continuous block, and others will distribute the industry placement throughout the year.
+The timing of the industry placement may differ depending on the qualification; some may opt for a continuous block, and others will distribute it throughout the year.

 One student said after their industry placement: